loopbackio/loopback-next/_SPIKE_.md

 - Add `app.model(Model, name)` API to RepositoryMixin.

-  - Do we want to introduce `@model()` decorator for configuring dependency injection?
+  - Q: Do we want to introduce `@model()` decorator for configuring dependency injection?
 (Similar to `@repository`.)

+    A: No, that would clash with `@model` exported by `@loopback/repository`.

-  - Do we want to rework scaffolded repositories to receive the model class via DI?
+  - Q: Do we want to rework scaffolded repositories to receive the model class via DI?

+    A: I feel that's preliminary at this point.
+Let's wait until we have a (real-world) use case for that.

 - Implement model booter to scan `dist/models/**/*.model.js` files and register them by calling `app.model`.

-- Implement `sandbox.writeJsonFile` in `@loopback/testlab`.

-- Add support for artifact option `rootDir` to `@loopback/boot`.

 - Improve rest-crud to create a named controller class.

-- Improve `@loopback/metadata` and `@loopback/context` per changes made in this spike

 TBD: stories for the actual implementation